DLavin23/DLavin23.github.io/source/writing/2014-04-11-getting-started-rwd.html.markdown

 ---
 title: Getting Started with Responsive Design
+blog: writing
 date: 2014-04-11
 tags: design, development
 ---

-It's been a little over 3 years since [Ethan Marcotte](http://ethanmarcotte.com/) coined the term [Responsive Web Design](http://alistapart.com/article/responsive-web-design/), and I think we can all agree that it has proven to be more than just a fad.
+It's been a little over 3 years since [Ethan Marcotte](http://ethanmarcotte.com/) coined the term [Responsive Web Design](http://alistapart.com/article/responsive-web-design/) and I think we can all agree that it has proven to be more than just a fad.
 As the Web continues to evolve into a larger part of our everyday lives, it will become increasingly more important to deliver optimal user experiences for the growing number of Web-enabled devices and contexts.

 ![Responsive Web Design](/images/flat-rwd.png)